Kitykessa/CoffeeScout/README.md

 ## How to Run

-### 1. Clone or download the project
+### 1. Get the project files

 If the project is on GitHub:
 ```bash
 git clone https://github.com/Kitykessa/CoffeeScout.git
 cd coffeescout
 ```
-Or download the project files and unzip them.
+Or download the project as a ZIP archive and extract it.

 ### 2. Create a virtual environment (recommended)